 Total Tuition Fees: Eur 21,600 Yr 1: Eur 10,800 - Yr 2: Eur 10,800

-Within the local context Forensic Psychologists may find gainful employment within the courts, the police, in prevention of offending, treatment of offending within custodial and non custodial settings, substance abuse intervention, research and innovation, policy making and academia.
-The Master of Psychology in Forensic Psychology also provides candidates access to doctoral programmes in psychology both locally and overseas.
+As a Forensic Psychologist within the local context, you may find gainful employment within the courts, the police, in prevention of offending, treatment of offending within custodial and non-custodial settings, substance abuse intervention, research and innovation, policy making and academia.
+The Master of Psychology in Forensic Psychology also provides access to doctoral programmes in psychology both locally and overseas.

 Students who wish to go for a field placement abroad are encouraged to do so during the summer period between the first and second year of the course.